This guide covers troubleshooting Vector. The sections are intended to be followed in order.

 5. Get help

-- If encountered a bug, please file a bug report
+If you’ve encountered a bug, please file a bug report

-- If encountered a missing feature, please file a feature request.
+If you’ve identified a missing feature, please file a feature request.